 A: Yes.
-Effective on February 22, 2019, our board of directors approved and adopted a Stock Redemption Program intended to provide limited interim liquidity for our stockholders until a liquidity event occurs.
+Effective on February 22, 2019, our board of directors approved and adopted a Stock Redemption Program intended to provide some limited liquidity for our stockholders.

 Stock redemption under this program is subject to certain restrictions and limitations, including a five (5) year hold period before shares are eligible for redemption.
 In addition, redemptions of your shares will be dependent upon the timing and terms of our Stock Redemption Program approved by our board of directors.
 Please refer the copy of our Stock Redemption Program filed as an exhibit to our offering statement filed with the SEC and "Policies with Regards to Certain Activities-Stock Redemption Program."